Oworo people: Language

-Oworo people speak a dialect of Yoruba, linguistically similar to other Okun dialects.
+Ọwọrọ people speak a dialect of Yoruba, linguistically similar to other Okun dialects.
 Virtually all Oworos can fluently communicate in Yoruba.
 They can as well converse to a great extent with speakers of other Okun dialects since the languages are mutually intelligible.
 In addition to speaking Oworo, those in the eastern axis can also speak Igbira Igu (Egbura).

 Geography

-Oworo land is located on western bank of River Niger by the Niger-Benue Confluence and bounded to the north by Igbira Igu (Egbura), northwest by Kakanda, west by the Abinu and to the south by Ebira land.
+Ọwọrọland is located on western bank of River Niger by the Niger-Benue Confluence and bounded to the north by Igbira Igu (Egbura), northwest by Kakanda, west by the Abinu and to the south by Ebira land.
 It is a mountainous terrain.
-A number of Oworo communities are on the Agbaja Plateau.
+A number of Ọwọrọ communities are on the Agbaja Plateau.
 Some Oworo towns and Villages includes Agbaja, Jamata, Obajana, Tajimi, Emu, Jakura, Omuwa, Otada, Agbodo, Adamogu, Otuga, Gbonla-Odo, Aleke, Igaa, Ojigi, Owara Igaachi, Igbonla, Ogbabon, Gbande, Adogbe, Ijiho, Karara, Banda, Okonoke, Akpata, Oyo, Irimi, Gbaude, Iwaa, Osokosoko, Okomoba, Ogbongboro, and Felele (The northern suburb of Lokoja town).

 Culture and Political Structure

-Oworo culture bears grave resemblance with those of Bunu, Ikiri, Yagba, Ijumu and Owe people who are together with the Oworo people referred to as Okun, the word used in greeting.
-Like the Bunu people, Oworo people were known for their bassa-like cat whisker marks.
-The women were known for weaving of a cloth called Arigidi, a cotton textile, and also weaved abata (aso ipo), a red textile used by Oworo, Owe and Bunu for the burial rights of important people.
+Ọwọrọ culture bears grave resemblance with those of Bunu, Ikiri, Yagba, Ijumu and Owe people who are together with the Ọwọrọ people referred to as Okun, the word used in greeting.
+Like the Bunu people, Ọwọrọ people were known for their bassa-like cat whisker marks.
+The women were known for weaving of a cloth called Arigidi, a cotton textile, and also weaved abata (aso ipo), a red textile used by Ọwọrọ, Owe and Bunu for the burial rights of important people.

 The men are traditionally hunters and farmer.
-Fishing is also practiced in the riverine communities of the eastern axis of Oworo land.
+Fishing is also practiced in the riverine communities of the eastern axis of Ọwọrọ land.
 The people practice Christianity, Islam and African traditional religion.
-Prominent among Oworo festivals is the Oluwo festival.
+Prominent among Ọwọrọ festivals is the Oluwo festival.
 It is a triennial festival of the worship of Olu-iho (the king of all holes) which is the Agbaja end of a 2km long natural tunnel.
 The advent of Christianity and Islam has reduced the importance and worship of several gods (ebora) and as well lessened the importance and observation of several egun or egungun festivals which have their roots in the worship of ancestral spirits.

-Historically, Oworo was organised into cities states, with each state having her own leader.
+Historically, Ọwọrọ was organised into cities states, with each state having her own leader.
 However, with the advent of Nupe hegemony, the central kingship system began in the 19th century, the first Olu being Olu Okpoto.
 The current Olu of Oworo is Alhaji Mohammed Baiyerohi.

 Mineral resources

-Oworo land is rich in mineral deposits.
+Ọwọrọland is rich in mineral deposits.
 The major minerals include iron ore on the Agbaja Plateau, marble in Jakura and limestone in Oyo-Iwa Community.
-Dangote Group is currently exploring the limestone in Oyo-Iwa axis of Oworo land in the production of cement in its Dangote Cement factory located at Obajana.
+Dangote Group is currently exploring the limestone in Oyo-Iwa axis of Ọwọrọland in the production of cement in its Dangote Cement factory located at Obajana.